-All staff are required to inform their reporting manager of any potentially price-sensitive information concerning the Company as soon as they become aware of it.
-Reporting managers are in turn required to inform the Executive Chairman of any potentially price-sensitive information.
+All personnel are required to inform their reporting manager of any potentially price-sensitive information concerning the Group as soon as they become aware of it.
+Reporting managers are in turn required to inform the Company Secretary (also an Executive Director) of any potentially price-sensitive information.